aws-samples/aws-lambda-clickhouse/README.md

 # FAQ

 ## Q: Why use this instead of [clickhouse-local](https://clickhouse.com/docs/en/operations/utilities/clickhouse-local)?
-The main difference from clickhouse-local is that the sample does not run clickhouse query engine on the client device and does not transfer source data from the S3 bucket to the client.
+The main difference from clickhouse-local is that the sample does not run clickhouse query engine on the client device and does not transfer raw data from the S3 bucket to the client.
 That's why some interesting use-cases for the sample are:
 - Slow client devices.
 AWS Lambda [supports](https://aws.amazon.com/about-aws/whats-new/2020/12/aws-lambda-supports-10gb-memory-6-vcpu-cores-lambda-functions/) up to 10 GB of memory and 6 vCPU, which is more than an entry-level laptop might have.
 - Mobile devices.
 You can query massive data in S3 from mobile devices using HTTPS client applications or web clients like postman.
 - Slow network connection.
 AWS Lambda runs close to you data stored in S3.
 Only query results will be transferred to the client.
 That's why it can run queries faster than clickhouse-local and save traffic.